 3 hours 4171.
 Latin America : The Colonial Experience, 1492-1821.
 3 hours.
 Surveys the history of Latin America from pre-contact civilization and the arrival of European explorers to the Wars of Independence.
-Analyzes the strategies and logic of conquest; the material, psychological and environmental effects deriving from the expansion of empire; the issues of slavery, labor systems, religion and honor, and the movement towards independence.
+Analyzes the

 HIST 4172D - Modern Latin America : 1810-present